Linlithgow Civic Trust

 Those completing the perambulation receive a certificate.

-- Perambulation route, with points of interest (5 Mb PDF download)
+- Perambulation Leaflet (5 Mb PDF download)

-There is a free leaflet that covers the route and points of interest along it, produced by Linlithgow Civic Trust, which is available from the Library, the Burgh Halls, Far from the Madding Croud, the Canal Centre Tea Room, and many other local venues throughout the town.
+There is a free leaflet that covers the route and points of interest along it, produced by Linlithgow Civic Trust, which is available from the Library, the Burgh Halls, Far from the Madding Crowd, the Canal Centre Tea Room, and many other local venues throughout the town.
 It is also handed out on the day before the start of the event.

 This project, involving the installation of seven new march stones, footpath improvements, an interpretive panel and other works, was made possible through a "Sharing Heritage" grant of £9,900 from the Heritage Lottery Fund and additional funding from Linlithgow and Linlithgow Bridge Town Management Group, Linlithgow Civic Trust, Burgh Beautiful Linlithgow and other local organisations.